zuozhenggh/learning-library/oci-library/developer-adoption/labs/functions-load-file-into-adw-python/function/func.md

 In this step, you will clone the functions source code repository and use the `fn deploy` command to build the Docker image, push the image to OCIR, and deploy the function to Oracle Functions in your application.

-1. From the Console UI, open the Cloud Shell.
+1. You should have already open the OCI Cloud Shell, if not the case, from the Console UI, open the Cloud Shell.
 1. Clone the Functions source code repository:

     ```shell